Grid Under Pressure: Understanding the Data Center Surge, Part 1

 Tyler Huebner, Energy and Market Development Central U.S. Region Manager, Google

-Craig McKeeson, Chief Commercial Officer, Takanock, LLC
+Craig McKesson, Chief Commercial Officer, Takanock, LLC

-Upcoming 2026 Programs
+Upcoming Programs

 February 18

-Members-only Opportunity: Short-Term Energy Outlook for 2026 - Online Program
+Members-only Opportunity: Short-Term Energy Outlook for 2026 - Online

 March 10

-Public Utilities Law Update 2026 - In-Person Program
+Public Utilities Law Update 2026 - In Person

 Registration information for WPUI’s 03.03.2026 program only

-Substitutions are allowed within the same organization only and must be made by COB 02.19.2026.
+Substitutions for the 03.03.2026 program are allowed within the same organization only and must be made by COB 02.19.2026.

-Cancellations made before COB 02.19.2026 will be refunded all but $25.
+Cancellations for the 03.03.2026 program which are made before COB 02.19.2026 will be refunded all but $25.

-No refunds will be given or substitutions will be allowed once the web conference credentials and/or program materials have been emailed to current registrants.
+No refunds for the 03.03.2026 program will be given or substitutions will be allowed after 02.19.2026

 See the registration information page for additional details.